|

 McLeodganj

-Emanating from the Main Circle, McLeodganj’s major streets are Bhagsu Road, Jogiwara Road and Temple Road, all of which are lined with hotels, internet cafes, shops and stalls, selling everything from Kashmiri shawls to goat-blood sausages, turquoise and coral jewellery, musical instruments and Tibetan hand-made paper.
+Emanating from the Main Square, McLeodganj’s major streets are Bhagsu Road, Jogiwara/Potala Road and Temple Road, all of which are lined with hotels, internet cafes, shops and stalls, selling everything from Kashmiri shawls to goat-blood sausages, turquoise and coral jewellery, musical instruments and hand-made paper.
 Many shops also sell Western foodstuffs and toiletries.
-The town’s restaurants range from Tibetan to Punjabi, Italian, French, Chinese, Japanese and Israeli. |
+The town’s restaurants include Tibetan, Punjabi, Italian, French, Chinese, Japanese, Korean and Israeli. |

 |